exercism/docs/anatomy/tracks/concept-exercises.md

 - Test suite: verify a solution's correctness.
 - Stub implementation: provide a starting point for students.
-- Example implementation: provide an idiomatic implementation that passes all the tests.
+- Exemplar implementation: provide an idiomatic implementation that passes all the tests.

 ### Example